-Due to the September 2013 flood, the Arapaho and Roosevelt National Forests and Pawnee National Grassland officials have closed some roads, trails, and facilities on the Boulder and Canyon Lakes ranger districts.
-Please use caution in all flood affected areas.
-Check our Flood Recovery page for closure details and information about the ARP's response to the flood.
+Due to the September 2013 flood, the Arapaho and Roosevelt NFs and Pawnee NG officials have closed some roads, trails, and facilities on the Boulder and Canyon Lakes ranger districts.
+Check our Flood Recovery page for closure details and information about the ARP's response.
+Learn more about the National Forests recovery progress one year later.

 The Arapaho and Roosevelt National Forests and Pawnee National Grassland are thrilled to announce that we now have a Facebook page in partnership with the National Forest Foundation.
 This will be a great way to look for updates about your favorite places to visit the Forest near Fort Collins, Boulder, Nederland, Evergreen, Idaho Springs, Winter Park and Grand Lake.
 We will also share photos and volunteer opportunities through this site, as well as information about projects and events.
 Please “like” our page today and help spread the word: https://www.facebook.com/usfsarp.